SixLabors/SharedInfrastructure/README.md

 At this point, you’ll have a **standards** folder inside your project, but if you were to peek inside that folder, depending on your version of Git, you might see… nothing.

-Newer versions of Git will do this automatically, but older versions will require you to explicitly tell Git to download the contents of rock:
+Newer versions of Git will do this automatically, but older versions will require you to explicitly tell Git to download the contents of **standards**:

 ``` bash
 git submodule update --init --recursive